Skip to main content

 Step 1: Choose Your Access Method

 Decide how you'll use Flux: via web platforms (Replicate, Hugging Face), through API integration, or running locally.
-For beginners, web platforms are easiest.
+For beginners, web platforms are the easiest way to start.

 Step 2: Access Flux via Replicate (Recommended for Beginners)

 Visit https://replicate.com and search for Flux models.
-Sign up for a free account to get started with API credits.
+Sign up for a free account to get started with complimentary API credits.
+You can generate images directly from the browser without any code.

 Step 3: Select Your Flux Variant

-Choose Flux Pro for highest quality, Flux Dev for balanced quality/speed, or Flux Schnell for rapid generation.
-Start with Flux Dev to balance quality and cost.
+Choose Flux Pro for highest quality, Flux Dev for balanced quality and speed, or Flux Schnell for rapid generation.
+Start with Flux Dev to balance quality and cost while experimenting.

 Step 4: Write Your First Prompt

 Describe the image you want in detail.
-Flux works well with natural language prompts describing subject, style, lighting, composition, and mood.
+Flux works well with natural language prompts describing the subject, style, lighting, composition, and mood.
+For example: 'A professional product photo of a ceramic coffee mug on a wooden table, warm morning light, shallow depth of field.'

 Best Use Cases